froxec/froxec/README.md

 #### Model
 - Model was trained using the ANFIS-PyTorch framework implemented by J. Power [[3]](#3).
 - Model for Mazda MX-5 is available.
-- Mazda MX-5 model struggle when vehicle runs on kerbs.
+- Mazda MX-5 model struggles when vehicle runs on kerbs.

 #### References
 - <a id="1">[1]</a>